Investing Mistakes New Investors Should Avoid

 It is this lack of rationality, combined with an inability to stick with a valuation-based or systematic-based approach to equity acquisition while eschewing marketing timing, that explains the research from studies put out by Morningstar and others that show investor returns are often far worse than the returns on the stocks those same investors own!

-I want to address six of the most common investing mistakes I see among new or inexperienced investors.
+We want to address six of the most common investing mistakes we see among new or inexperienced investors.
 Though the list certainly isn't comprehensive, it should give you a good starting point in crafting a defense against decisions that could come back to haunt you in the future.